engin100/950/labs/lab-3.md

 Most modern electronics, from your smartphone to even rockets, have some way of reporting back the charge of any internal batteries.
 While we don't use the battery for very long at any one time in this lab, other people are using the same batteries, and so we do want to verify they are charged.

 To measure battery voltage, we can use the analog pins on the Arduino, similar to how we did in lab 1.
-The caveat of this is, however, that the analog pins can **only take up to 5V!!** So, before reading the battery in, we need to build a voltage divider to step the battery voltage down to 5V max.
+The caveat of this, however, is that the analog pins can **only take up to 5V!!** So, before reading the battery in, we need to build a voltage divider to step the battery voltage down to 5V max.

-Using our voltage divider [(see the resources page for more)](/resources), we can take 2 1k$$\Omega$$ resistors and step 9V down to 4.5V max.
+Using our voltage divider [(see the resources page for more)](/resources), we can take 2 1k$$\Omega$$ resistors and step ~9V down to ~4.5V.
 Go ahead and build this voltage divider.

 When you are done, your 9V battery should have the black wire going to GND, and the red wire going to **both** Vin on the Arduino **and** a voltage divider.

-Now, let's test that the voltages look about right.
+Now, let's test that the voltages look realistic.
 Go to File → Examples → Basics → AnalogReadSerial and change the `analogRead()` function called in `loop()` to be the pin you plugged your voltage divider into.
 Run this code and make note of the values it returns.

-You know on the Arduino Nano this value will be between 0-1024, and that your max voltage, as reported by the Arduino, is 5V.
+You know on the Arduino Nano this value will be between 0-1023, and that your max voltage, as reported by the Arduino, is 5V.
 Convert your raw value to the voltage by dividing it by 1023 and multiplying it by 5V.
 This is the voltage your Arduino recorded.

 Your battery, however, has a higher voltage than that.
 We now need to undo the effects of the voltage divider to determine the battery's original voltage.
 Since we used the same resistance on either side of the voltage divider, the voltage is being cut in half.
 Therefore, we can simply multiply the Arduino's recorded voltage by 2 to get the 9V battery's voltage.
 It should be somewhere between 8 and 10V.

 <div class="primer-spec-callout info" markdown="1">
 Note that the values displayed in the serial monitor are rounded, and don't show us as accurate of voltages as we would like.
 This is because the value is stored as an "int", or integer.
 To obtain decimal places, change this to a float, and when applying any calculations (such as converting from raw values to voltages) put .0 at the end to let the code know you are trying to obtain decimal values.
-Ex. "value * (10.0 / 1023.0);"
+Ex. "float voltage = rawValue * (10.0 / 1023.0);"
 </div>

 ### 3. Adding the Temperature Sensor